wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

    * Use interview preparation sites to see what some find to be important
    <br /><br />

-Distinguished Engineers typically represent their organization externally when speaking at public events (contributions to open source software, conferences, user groups, meetups, webinars, hackathons, etc.).
+Distinguished Engineers typically <strong>represent their organization externally</strong> when speaking at public events (contributions to open source software, conferences, user groups, meetups, webinars, hackathons, etc.).

+   * Seek out the advice of your corporate Public Relations and Marketing people
    * Keep track of <a target="_blank" href="https://wilsonmar.github.io/tech-conferences/">industry conferences</a>, and request to speak
-   * Contact other speakers to get mentored
+   * Contact other speakers before conferences

-   * Send a connection request to each person who provides you their URL to LinkedIn, such as instructors of courses
+   * Send a connection request to each person who provides you their URL to LinkedIn, such as instructors of courses and writers of articles
    * Send connection requests to maintainers of open source software.
 Recently I messaged on LinkedIn a maintainer who was not responding to Issues, and got a reply which resolved a transitive dependency with security vulnerabilities.
    * Write articles in Medium.com and cross-publish to other websites
    <br /><br />